ngspipes/main/docs/ToolsRepository.md

     "description" : "Directory where will be output files" }
 ```
+**Example 3.5: Argument description in the case of a directory type**

-And thus, an example of the output descriptor in the descriptor file, corresponding to the previous argument will be like:
+And thus, Example 3.6 illustrates of the output descriptor in the descriptor file, corresponding to the previous argument will be like:

 ```
     {
     "name" : "stats",